OscBacon/DishDashDine/phase1/README.txt

     A dish may be cancelled only before some cook confirms it.
 Once confirmed by a cook, the server can at most remove the dish, but the ingredients that were to be used for the dish are not recovered - they're considered gone.

-    We have included several dishes in our Menu but Input format to events.txt:
+    We have included several dishes in our Menu but to try a more extensive list, feel free to follow the menu.json format and add dishes that you would like to order.
+Duly note however that you might have to update the inventory to include a wider range of ingredients!

+Input format to events.txt:

     *** Please note: We have a class called Actions that writes to events.txt the input you wish to simulate with a